quicwg/base-drafts/draft-ietf-quic-http.md

 : A message control stream closed abruptly.

 HTTP_EARLY_RESPONSE (0x12):
-: Server is able to generate a response to the client request without selecting the complete request body.
+: Server is able to generate a response to the client request without seeing the complete request body.

 ## Mapping HTTP/2 Error Codes